 I’ve heard a lot about Borubodur and seen it on TV many times before, but I wasn’t quite sure what to expect.
 I didn’t know if it was a complex of temples or temples on a mountain.

 Borubodur temple is the mountain.
 The temple is build like a ziggurat, an ancient stepped pyramid; and you are supposed to walk up each layer, reading the carvings, until you reach enlightenment at the top.

 The carvings are amazing!
 These wonderful characters are so full of life, and I could have spent years making up stories about them and giving them personalities.

 Apparently, the temple can get extremely busy, but it wasn’t too bad when we were there.
 Apart from one couple blocking the way with a photo shoot, we pretty much had the temple to ourselves.

 Borubodur is located in a huge park, and there’s lots of other things in the park, including a museum, some cafes etc. It’s a nice spot and a good place to spend half a day or so.

-Getting there: Getting to Borubodur from Yogya was quite easy.
-We caught bus 2B to Jambor Bus Station, then we jumped on a dodgy local bus to get to the site (20,000 rupia, £1).
+Getting to Borubodur from Yogya was quite easy.
+We caught bus 2B to Jambor Bus Station, then we jumped on a dodgy local bus to get to Borubodur (20,000 rupia, £1).
 We just got the bus which said Borubodur on the front.
-It took about an hour for us to get to there.
+It took about an hour for us to get there.
 The bus dropped us off at the bus station in Borubodur town, and then it was a ten minute walk to the site.
-From he bus station we took the road to the left (we got there by walking through some ice cream shops), then we walked 10 minutes down the road, through the town, and Borubodur was on the right.
+From the bus station we took the road to the left (we got there by walking through some ice cream shops), then we walked ten minutes down the road, through the town, and Borubodur was on the right.

 Shopped and ate